bruce-hill/tomo/docs/arrays.md

 - `count`: The number of elements to sample.
 - `weights`: The probability weights for each element in the array.
 These values do not need to add up to any particular number, they are relative weights.
-If no weights are provided, the default is equal probabilities.
+If no weights are given, elements will be sampled with uniform probability.

-  Negative, infinite, or NaN weights will cause a runtime error.
-If the number of weights given is less than the length of the array, elements from the rest of the array are considered to have zero weight.
+**Errors:**
+Errors will be raised if any of the following conditions occurs:
+- The given array has no elements and `count >= 1`
+- `count < 0` (negative count)
+- The number of weights provided doesn't match the length of the array.
+- Any weight in the weights array is negative, infinite, or `NaN`
+- The sum of the given weights is zero (zero probability for every element).

 **Returns:**
 A list of sampled elements from the array.